 I’ve always been able to speak in front of people; it never bothered me.
 For a lot of other people, it mortifies them.
 It’s never been a real problem, and so what I was able to is was find a way that there something I was good at, that I could show up without any notes and do better than most people—and then work like crazy at it, spend my time focused on what I’m good at.

-See, I believe each us, if we found our natural inclinations and then we focused on what we’re good at, you’re going to be the best you you can be.
+See, I believe each of us, if we found our natural inclinations and then we focused on what we’re good at, you’re going to be the best you that you can be.
 I believe great teams are made up of a bunch of individuals who find a way to mesh together in a way that accentuates each person’s positive for the good of the group.

-So be the best authentic you you can be.
+So be the best authentic you that you can be.
 Work on yourself, focus on yourself, understand your strengths and weaknesses and find ways to put yourself in a place where your strengths are magnified.